-Offset Printing, also called offset lithography, or litho-offset, in commercial printing, is a widely used printing technique in which the inked image on a printing plate is printed on a rubber cylinder and then transferred (i.e., offset) to paper or other material.
+In commercial printing, Offset Print, also called offset lithography, or litho-offset, is a widely used printing technique in which the inked image on a printing plate is printed on a rubber cylinder and then transferred (i.e., offset) to paper or other material.

-Our six-color offset press and 10-color perfecting press use RPI’s color management workflow which enables us to print at a much higher line screen than conventional printing and produces rich, clear, high resolution images and graphics.
+With a six-color offset press and 10-color perfecting press combined with color management workflow we can print at a much higher line screen than conventional printing.
+It also produces rich, clear, high resolution images and graphics.

 The rubber cylinder gives greater flexibility, which allows printing on thicker substrates such as 40 mil styrene.